mathtechorg/mathtechorg.github.io/_posts/2025-08-17-handouts-and-worksheets.md

 I might also create other course documents in PreTeXt now and put them in these divisions to make printing easier.
 I can use handouts for the syllabus, formula sheets, and study guides.
 Worksheets would be good for in-class activities, homework sets, quizzes, and even exams.

+Of course, if you *do* happen to have a textbook written in PreTeXt, providing these directly in the book is an excellent use case.
+The new edition of [Active Calculus](https://activecalculus.org/) has implemented worksheets for its preview activities, such as [this one](https://activecalculus.org/single2e/sec-1-3-derivative-pt.html#ws-PA-1-3).

 Is there a use case I'm forgetting?
 Are there features you wish these division had?
 Let me know in the comments below or reach out on pretext-support.